iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 Now if $$t=T$$ then the $$\hat{r}_t \approx r_t $$ if $$ 0 \leq ri_t \ll 1$$.
 However for us the intrinsic rewards were not much less than zero during training.
 We believe that it is important for curiosity algorithms that the intrinsic reward decreases as the agent becomes more familiar with its environment.
 We believe that this is why CCIM-slimmed performed better than CCIM and FAST in the deep sea environment.
 Another concern we have is how the CCIM random and forward network's loss increased during training.
 It is possible that there's a bug somewhere in our code which we have not found yet.

 In the future we think it will be interesting to repeat this experiment using the deep sea environment to find the curiosity algorithms that output the intrinsic reward.
 Additionally, exploring the use of a variant of FAST or CCIM to find a reward combiner is also of interest to us.
 We wonder why a variant of FAST or CCIM wasn't employed for this purpose, as a variant of RND was used to find the reward combiner.
-As stated earlier, FAST, CCIM and CCIM-slimmed do no not make use reward prioritisation like BYOL-Explore Lite does.
+As stated earlier, FAST, CCIM and CCIM-slimmed do not make use reward prioritisation like BYOL-Explore Lite does.
 Therefore, repeating the experiments with the meta-learned curiosity algorithms where some form of reward prioritisation is implemented is another interesting path we hope to explore.
 We would also like to increase the number of seeds used to reduce the confidence intervals.
 Since we are training end-to-end in JAX in simple environments, increasing the number of seeds should not be much of an issue.

 ## Conclusion